 December 2015 – December 2016

-A year on and I am no closer, though I have learnt a lot.
+More than a year on and I am no closer, though I have learnt a lot.

 It was just too hard for the public servants in the Commune to start the process.
 After all, it was close to Christmas and interests didn’t revolve around work.